Here you’ll find:

 - how waste impacts on the environment

 - measures they can take to reduce waste at home and school.

-New resource - Waste as Art - Developed with the support of the NSW Environmental Trust, Waste as Art provides a valuable and practical toolkit that explores waste reduction and other environmental issues through visual arts.
+Waste as Art - Developed with the support of the NSW Environmental Trust, Waste as Art provides a valuable and practical toolkit that explores waste reduction and other environmental issues through visual arts.
 This resource provides the information, resources and inspiration that schools and teachers need to plan, develop and implement an engaging and rewarding Waste as Art project.

 The GreenWay Schools Sustainability Program - a local model of sustainability involving 23 primary schools.
 Stage 2 Science and Technology, HSIE, Creative Arts, Mathematics - Unit of work, student activities - Local Councils, RailCorp, Sydney Water & RTA

 Growing up Greener children's books and education resources